Foreign travel advice

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-If you’re visiting Mexico as a tourist you don’t need a visa, but you do need a tourist card, which you can get on arrival by completing an immigration form available at border crossings or on-board flights to Mexico.
-Immigration officials at the port of entry may ask to see proof of your departure plans from Mexico before allowing you entry to the country, although this isn’t a formal entry requirement.
+If you’re visiting Mexico as a tourist you don’t need a visa, but you do need a tourist card, which you can get free of charge on arrival by completing an immigration form available at border crossings or on-board flights to Mexico.
+Immigration officials at the port of entry may ask to see proof of your departure plans from Mexico before allowing you entry to the country.

 If you’re crossing the border into Mexico from the US, there won’t be an immigration officer at the port of entry, but you’ll need to identify the nearest immigration office and clear your immigration status before you continue your journey into Mexico.
 The immigration office can usually be found close to the border area, and customs officials at the border should be able to tell you where to find it.
 If you fail to clear immigration at this point, it is often more complicated to do so once you have left the border area.